 A former Marine Corps sergeant, Mr. Dino earned a bachelor’s degree in psychology, a master’s degree in instructional technology and a teaching credential in life science, all at San Jose State University.
 He and his wife are the parents of a son who attends Eastin Elementary and a daughter who is a pre-schooler.

-Michelle Matthews was elected to the Board of Education in 2008 and re-elected in 2012.
+Michelle Parnala was elected to the Board of Education in 2008 and re-elected in 2012.
 A lifelong resident of the Decoto area and a product of New Haven schools, she earned a bachelor’s degree in human development at California State University, East Bay, and is a Deputy Probation Officer with Alameda County.

 Michael Ritchie, who has served on site councils at two schools and is one of the founding members of the New Haven Boosters Association, joined the Board as an appointed replacement in January 2012 and was elected to a full term the following November.